jamiehenzy/Genome-analysis_UNIX_HPC/UNIX_3.md

 # Part 3: Applying UNIX commands to sequencing data
 ---

 In this tutorial, you'll strengthen and expand your UNIX skills, applying them to sequencing data and information on sea cucumbers.
-Download the data from the website below:
+In the course data folder you'll find a directory called "untrimmed_fastq", containing files filled with reads produced from samples from sea cucumbers collected off the coast of Washington state.

 ```html
 wget https://raw.githubusercontent.com/BayLab/MarineGenomicsData/main/week2.tar.gz